Homage to August Agboola Browne – Black resistance fighter of the Warsaw Uprising

 Correct spelling of August’s name

-I acknowledge that our hero’s name has multiple spelling variants on this page and on the internet.
-This causes confusion among readers.
-For researchers and historians it prolongs the time needed for searching internet, paper and digital archives.
-If you are faced with the task of, lets say, six different name spellings, you need to wade through each of those six spelling combinations in order not to miss vital information.
+I acknowledge that our hero’s name has multiple spelling variants on this page and the internet.
+This inconsistency confuses readers.
+For researchers and historians, it prolongs the time needed for searching the internet, paper and digital archives.
+If you are faced with the task of, let’s say, six different name spellings, you need to wade through each of those six spelling combinations in order not to miss vital information.

 These days Google, through its algorithm, is generally quite “clever” at suggesting alternative spellings of your subject and bringing up spelling variations in its search results.
-This is not something you can rely on though, as you are likely to miss information.
+This is not something you can rely on, as you are likely to miss information.